 Every year, the U.S. Department of Education selects a number of financial aid applications for review.
-This process of review--which is completely separate from College Board's IDOC process--is called verification.
-If you are selected for verification, we are required verify that the information you submitted on your application is true and correct, which means we must ask you for additional documentation.
+This process of review is called verification.
+If you are selected for verification, we are required to confirm that the information you submitted on your application is true and correct, which means we must ask you for additional documentation.

 How will I know if I'm selected?

-If I am selected, what will I have to submit?
+If I'm selected, what will I have to submit?

-If I am selected, when do I need to submit this additional documentation?
+If I'm selected, when do I need to submit this additional documentation?

 As soon as possible!
 We cannot create a financial aid award package for you until this process is complete.
 So the sooner documents are submitted, the sooner you'll have your award offer.